Interventions for Reducing Road Rage

 in your practice.

-According to Larson, what are five common anger-inducing beliefs?
+QUESTION 26 What are five common anger-inducing beliefs?
 Record the letter of the correct answer